Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 > Please note that you will not be able to see the **Components** tab if your webpage is not using React at the moment.

 You can navigate through different component in the tree and view the state and props data.
-Just play around with it.
+Just play around with it for now.

 ## Creating the Function Component

 Up to this moment, we have been using the **class-based** component to describe the UI.

-Before React 16.8, this type is required if the component will manage the state data and/or lifecycle method (more on this later).
+Before React 16.8, this class-based type is required if the component will manage the state data and/or lifecycle method (more on this later).
 This is why the class component is also called a **stateful component**.

 On the other hand, the **function component** prior to React 16.8 cannot maintain state and lifecycle logic.
 And as such, it is referred to as a **stateless component**.